microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

 * 4 bytes that represent the length, in bytes, of the **X-WOPI-TimeStamp** value.
 * The **X-WOPI-TimeStamp** value.

-The following C# code snippet illustrates the construction of an expected proof.
+The following code samples illustrate the construction of an expected proof in C#, Java, and Python.

 ..  literalinclude:: ../../../../samples/SampleWopiHandler/SampleWopiHandler/ProofKeyHelper.cs
-    :caption: Sample code from `ProofKeyHelper.cs`_
+    :caption: Constructing the expected in proof in C#
     :language: csharp
     :linenos:
     :lineno-match: